stronnag/xtc68/README.md

 Note `sudo` is required for a non-root user to install to `/usr/local`.

+### Cross compiling

+The `cross/mkcross.sh` script supports cross-compilation hosted on Linux for MacOS and Windows (as well as generating the Linux archive).
+Note that the MacOS recipe has a dependency on a local path for the MacOS cross-compiler).

 ## Integration with native make (i.e. GNU Make)

 * The installation provides `ql.mk`, which it will copy to `$PREFIX/share/qdos/etc/ql.mk`